 Lower school students will have a primary homeroom teacher, and they will travel together to resource classes.
-Fifth grade through Eighth grade students will change classes several times per day among their grade level teachers.
+Fifth and sixth grade students will change classes several times per day among their grade level teachers.
+Upper school runs on a block schedule with 90-minute periods.
+Students have a separate A Day and B Day schedule consisting of four class periods a day.
+Students will follow a rigorous course of study.

 The K-6 curriculum will follow the Core Knowledge Sequence.
 Occasionally, the academy will diverge from the Core Knowledge Sequence to raise the standards in teaching a skill or subject.
 The Principal will determine these instances.
-The Principal will ensure that all skill areas in the K-6 Core Knowledge Sequence are taught at some point in grades K-8.
+The Principal will ensure that all skill areas in the K-6 Core Knowledge Sequence are taught at some point in grades K-6.
 Teachers must develop their courses under the direction of the Principal, who is the chief academic leader and accountable to the CCA governing board.
-Starting in Seventh grade the curriculum will follow the Core Knowledge Sequence and incorporate additional grade level courses per state standards.